-Our mother-daughter duo from Bundaberg took the Science Festival by storm.
-The annual event operated from the 21st to 25th of March this year, and is only rivalled in scope and prestige by its New York equivalent.
+The annual World Science Festival Brisbane is only rivalled in scope and prestige by its New York equivalent.
 Since New York is a bit further away, Samantha and Natalie recommend making the visit to Brisbane for a science-themed long weekend with a difference.

 “I would definitely say to other families in our region that it is worth travelling for,” says Samantha, “even for a hurried trip during school term time.
 There were activities on robotics and reef conservation, for example, as well as quick events that were high interest to littler kids.
 There was something for everybody.”

 Samantha and Natalie got to hear from Aussie celebrity scientist, Dr. Karl, and watch a ‘mathemagician’ demonstrate the magic of patterns and numbers.
-Other kid-friendly seminars on this year’s program included Stargazing, Frog encounters, Paper Plane competitions, a Chalk Mural and a Hologram workshop.
+Other kid-friendly activities include Stargazing, Frog encounters, Paper Plane competitions, a Chalk Mural and a Hologram workshop.
 You can expect even more on the 2019 program.

 For 11-year-old Natalie, the highlight was Science Street, a series of stalls conducting interactive demonstrations tailored to families.
 “It was like a big street market with lots of different experiments,” says Natalie.
 “It was really cool because I got to do all sorts of science-y stuff that I didn’t know existed.”